acigna/micro-days-2015-tdd-coding-kata-sinon/README.md

-# micro-days-2015-tdd-coding-kata-sinon
+# Micro Days 2015 TDD and Coding Kata, Sinon JS Workshop Codes
-Code for the two workshops on TDD and Coding Kata and Sinon JS
+Code for the two workshops on TDD and Coding Kata and Sinon JS in 2015 Micro Days